 <ESA_QUESTION_ESG_6>

+We are very supportive of the proposal to have in the denominator of the KPI all investments of the financial product.

-The denominator should contain the value of all assets in the funds, including sovereign bonds and other assets that can difficultly be assessed for alignment, for honest transparency and comparison purposes.
-Exclude these assets from the denominator would artificially raise the share of taxonomy aligned investment by reducing the asset base in the denominator.
+For transparency and comparability purposes, the denominator should contain the value of all assets in the funds, including sovereign bonds and other assets whose taxonomy alignment are challenging to assess.
+Excluding these assets from the denominator could artificially raise the share of taxonomy aligned investment by reducing the asset base in the denominator.
+We believe in such a case that the disclosure would not be in line with the principle of fair, clear and not misleading communications as required by MiFID II.

-This reasoning was supported by the ESMA in its final report providing advice on Article 8 of the Taxonomy regulation.
-The ESMA decided to include sovereign bonds in the denominator.
-Therefore, for reasons of consistency with Article 8 of the taxonomy regulation, sovereign bonds should be included in the denominator, and we do not oppose on the same additional disclosure on the share of such assets to be required.
+Furthermore, ESMA supported this reasoning in its final report on Technical Advice on Article 8 of the Taxonomy regulation.
+It advised for asset managers to include sovereign bonds in the denominator.
+Therefore, to ensure consistency between the Technical Advice, the future Article 8 delegated act and the RTS under Article 5 and 6 of the Taxonomy, the denominator should include all assets of the financial product.

 <ESA_QUESTION_ESG_6>